zmanian/gaia/spec.md

 	Notes        string         // arbitrary information for the UI }
 ```

 Note that the Validator PubKey is not necessarily the PubKey of the sender of
 the transaction, but is defined by the transaction.
 This way a separated key
 can be used for holding tokens and participating in consensus.

 The VotingPower is proportional to the amount of bonded tokens which the validator
 has if the validator is within the top 100 validators.
 At the launch of
 cosmos hub we will have a maximum of 100 validators.

+Within the store, each `ValidatorBond` is stored by validator-pubkey.
+A second
+key-value pair is also maintained by the store in order to quickly sort though
+the store, where the key is the `BondedTokens` and the key is the validator
+`PubKey`.
+When the set of all validators needs to be determined, the top 100
+values can be taken from this list and voting power computed.

 BondedTokens are held in a global account.